anywhichway/reasondb/README.md

 *$contains* - Similar to *$matches* but just supports strings not regular expressions.

+*$search* - Uses a full-text index on a property.
+The search string is tokenized and lowercased and processing is un-ordered.
+All documents containing all tokens will be returned.
+Currently ordering of the returned documents is indeterminate. **NOTE** To use full-text indexing you must configure properties for indexing by adding and populating an array, `.fullTextKeys` on the class you wish to index.
+There is an example in `examples/fulltext`.

 *$in* - Tests to see if a value is in the specified sequence, e.g. `{age:{$in:[24, 25]}}` only matches 24 and 25.
 Types must match.

 *$nin* - Tests to see if a value is not in the specified sequence, e.g. `{age:{$nin:[24, 25]}}` matches everything except 24 and 25.
 Types must match.